 Splinter:I am proud of you, my sons.
 Tonight you have learned the final and greatest truth of the Ninja: that ultimate mastery comes not from the body, but from the mind.
 Together, there is nothing your four minds cannot accomplish.
 Help each other, draw upon one another, and always remember the power that binds you.
 The same is what brought me here tonight, that which I gladly return with my final words: I love you all, my sons.

 Leo and Raph's argument.
 It seems to be a Running Gag since Donnie and Mikey head straight for the kitchen.
 However it becomes less comical after Raph is knocked unconscious and Leo is fending the foot off long enough so they escape to a hideout.
 As they hide, Leo stays by Raph's side until he wakes up.
 It doubles as heartwarming but you can feel the guilt Leo is going through since his brother almost died after their fight.
 When Raph wakes up he is most overjoyed.

-When they learn the truth of their origin in the second movie: they are essentially 4 orphans who have made a family with their adopted father, and upon learning the truth of where they came from are told quite bluntly by the equivalent of their biological father that they were accidents and were never supposed to have existed in the first place.
+When they learn the truth of their origin in the second movie: they are essentially 4 orphans who have made a family with their adopted father, and upon learning the truth of where they came from are told quite bluntly by the equivalent of their biological father that they were accidents and were never supposed to have existed in the first place and are essentially the first, last, and only of their kind in the world.
 Ouch.

 Splinter's flashback to the death of Tang Shen and his loss of Miwa.

 The ending to "The Gauntlet."
 Seeing all the turtles actually lose to Shredder.